 Mr. Dudich noted that he and Mr. LaMothe had met to discuss the timeframe for the Capital Project Review process and development of both a tactical and strategic plan for review of capital projects.
 Mr. LaMothe noted that based on the timeframe, the Committee would need to develop a new approach to reviewing capital projects brought before the Commission by March of 2012.
 This would be the tactical approach to this project Mr. LaMothe noted.
 During the December 2012 Committee meeting, Mr. LaMothe and Mr. Dudich would seek feedback from Committee members regarding the review of capital projects and what Commission members want to review when projects are requested.
 Mr. LaMothe noted that a more strategic vision of higher education capital should be discussed as well and stated it might take more time to develop such a vision.

 Mr. Dudich updated the Committee regarding the Budget Instructions project.
 He stated that this project will continue to develop and that the instructions will take on higher priority in the coming months.
 Mr. Dudich stated he had met with legislative staff and Budget Agency staff to seek thoughts and feedback on changes to the instructions.
 He noted that the legislative staff focused on a few key schedules but not many changes were suggested.
 Mr. Dudich stated most feedback and changes would probably come from the Commission itself and institutions.
-The next step of the project is to inquire with institutions as to their recommended changes to the instructions Mr. Dudich stated Dr. Chamberlin would be assisting on this project to ensure that CHE is not requesting data that is duplicative to other sources and that data requested in the instructions is clearly defined so as to be consistent across all institutions.
+The next step of the project is to inquire with institutions as to their recommended changes to the instructions.
+Mr. Dudich stated Dr. Chamberlin would be assisting on this project to ensure that CHE is not requesting data that is duplicative to other sources and that data requested in the instructions is clearly defined so as to be consistent across all institutions.
 Mr. Dudich noted that the project plan for the Budget Instructions needs to be updated and will be provided to the Committee at its next meeting.

 Mr. Smith noted the work several institutions are engaged in regarding healthcare costs and healthcare information and asked that such information be incorporated into the data provided through the budget submissions.
 He also noted information regarding tuition discounting should also be included in the budget submissions.